 Another way to think of the wreath product is through automorphism groups of rooted trees.
-An automorphism of a tree $T_n$ with vertex set $V$ is a bijection $f:V\rightarrow V$ such that $u,v\in V$ are adjacent if and only if $f(u)$ and $f(v)$ are adjacent.
+An automorphism of a tree $T_n$ with vertex set $V$ is a bijection $f:V\lra V$ such that $u,v\in V$ are {\it adjacent} if and only if $f(u)$ and $f(v)$ are adjacent.
 These automorphisms of $T_n$ form a group under composition.
-So the wreath product $S_2\wr\cdots \wr S_2$ of the group $A_{n-1}$ with $S_2$ may be identified with the automorphism group of complete binary tree of height $n$ that permutes the $2$ children of each node.
+So the wreath product $S_2\wr\cdots \wr S_2$ of the group $\A_{n-1}$ with $S_2$ may be identified with the automorphism group of complete binary tree of height $n$ that permutes the $2$ children of each node.

-That is, let $A_1=S_2$ and $A_n= A_{n-1}\wr S_2$ for $n\geq 2$.
-The iterated wreath product $A_n$ may be seen as the automorphism group of $T_n$, since $A_{n-1}\wr S_2$ means take two copies of $A_{n-1}$ and permute them.
-One can see the two branches coming out of the root of $T_n$ as two copies of the tree $T_{n-1}$, and an automorphism of $T_n$ can leave those two branches fixed, or swap them (which then becomes the action of $S_2$ on two copies of $A_{n-1}$).
+That is, let $\A_1=S_2$ and $\A_n= \A_{n-1}\wr S_2$ for $n\geq 2$.
+The iterated wreath product $\A_n$ may be seen as the automorphism group of $T_n$, since $\A_{n-1}\wr S_2$ means take two copies of $\A_{n-1}$ and permute them.
+One can see the two branches coming out of the root of $T_n$ as two copies of the tree $T_{n-1}$, and an automorphism of $T_n$ can leave those two branches fixed, or swap them (which then becomes the action of $S_2$ on two copies of the wreath product $\A_{n-1}$).

 We will denote the root of a rooted tree with an empty circle.
+See, \textit{e.g.},

-With the tree picture in mind, there are two natural choices for embedding $A_n$ into $A_{n+1}$.
+With the tree picture in mind, there are two natural choices for embedding the wreath product $\A_n$ into $\A_{n+1}$.
 One can either add new branches to the top of a tree, or one can take two copies of a tree of height $n$ and connect them through a new root.